 C13.01.12.
 The Congregational Life Ministry Team shall have special responsibility for developing a program that furthers Christian friendship through social and recreational activities, and shall make appropriate recommendations to the Congregation Council.

-C13.01.13.
-The Finance Ministry Team shall have special responsibility for assessing and projecting this congregation’s use of its financial resources, arrange for an annual audit of all funds, and review annually all insurance policies, and shall make appropriate recommendations to the Council.

-C13.01.1413.
-The Membership Outreach Ministry Team shall have special responsibility for developing an energetic program of evangelism, which includes welcoming visitors and the unchurched, inviting and assimilating new members, and contacting and caring for the inactive, and shall make appropriate recommendations to the Congregation Council.
+C13.01.
+13. The Membership Outreach Ministry Team shall have special responsibility for developing an energetic program of evangelism, which includes welcoming visitors and the unchurched, inviting and assimilating new members, and contacting and caring for the inactive, and shall make appropriate recommendations to the Congregation Council.